OStillman/HomeAssistant-Public/docs/home-assistant/automations/automations.md

 # Automations & Home Assistant
 This is the juicy stuff, as Home Assistant themselves say:

+!!! quote "Home Assistant:"
-> Make use of Home Automations to bring your home alive
+    Make use of Home Automations to bring your home alive

 And I couldn't agree more!